grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 - Native histogram bucket boundaries might change (widen) dynamically if the observations result in too many buckets.
 For details, refer to [Limit the number of buckets](#limit-the-number-of-buckets).
 - Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only have an upper bound called `le` and count all observations in the bucket and all lower buckets (cumulative).
 - An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and the count of observations are stored in a single data type called `native histogram` rather than in separate time series using the `float` data type.
 Thus, there are no `<metric>_bucket`, `<metric>_sum`, and `<metric>_count` series.
 There is only `<metric>` time series.
 - Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
-For details, refer to [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).
+For details, refer to [Visualize native histograms](https://grafana.com/docs/mimir/<MIMIR_VERSION>/visualize/native-histograms/) and [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).

 For an introduction to native histograms, watch the [Native Histograms in Prometheus](https://www.youtube.com/watch?v=AcmABV6NCYk) presentation.